Skip to main content

 An August 2016 survey from the Content Marketing Institute and MarketingProfs found that about half of B2B marketers in North America used website analysis, keyword search, employee feedback and competitive analysis to learn about their target audiences.
 Less frequently used data sources included database analysis (31%) and auditing existing buyer data (24%).

-April 2016 research from Altimeter also shows the importance of having a variety of data sources to create personalized and targeted content.
+April 2016 research from Altimeter Group, also shows the importance of having a variety of data sources to create personalized and targeted content.
 At 65% and 63%, respectively, social media metrics and website analytics were the top two data sources used by content strategists surveyed in North America and Western Europe.
 About half also said they used data from customer service records and customer surveys for personalization.

 Source: Emarketer.com